omar-polo/plakar.io/content/integrations/storage/sftp/index.md

 ## Overview

-The Plakar SFTP integration enables backup and restoration of remote filesystems over SSH to and from a [Kloset repository](/posts/2025-04-29/kloset-the-immutable-data-store/).
+The **Plakar SFTP storage connector** enables creation of a [Kloset store](/posts/2025-04-29/kloset-the-immutable-data-store/) on remote filesystems over SSH.

 ## Configuration

-The SFTP integration does not require any special configuration and you can use it directly with the `plakar` command.
-However, setting up a remote can make things more convenient.
+The SFTP storage connector does not require any special configuration and you can use it directly with the `plakar` command.
+However, setting up a source configuration can make things more convenient, and allows to specify additional options like ignoring host key verification or specifying an identity file.

-### Setting Up a Remote
+### Setting Up a source configuration

-You can configure a remote called `mysftp` to connect to your SFTP server:
+You can configure a source configuration `mysftp`:

 ```
-$ plakar config remote create mysftp
+$ plakar config repository create mysftp
-$ plakar config remote set mysftp location sftp://<IP_address_or_hostname>/<path>
+$ plakar config repository set mysftp location sftp://<IP_address_or_hostname>/<path>
 ```

-To refer to this remote in Plakar commands, use the syntax `@mysftp`, for example `plakar backup @mysftp`.
+To refer to this remote in Plakar commands, use the syntax `@mysftp`, for example `plakar at @mysftp ls`.

-#### Remote Configuration Options
+#### Storage Configuration Options

 - **`location`**: SFTP URL.
 Format: `sftp://<endpoint>/<optional_path>`.
 To specify the username, port or identity file path, use the SSH configuration file `~/.ssh/config`.
 - `insecure_ignore_host_key`: Ignore host key verification (default: false).